achronopoulou/Proximity-Tracking-App-ISE/README.md

 ## Data Sharing (Email)
 how the team wants data shared, efficient ways to manage daata, possible solutions (CSV,google,db) algos

+## Implementing a Simple User Interface for Key Functionality

 ## Robustness
 ensuring that the app works in different scenarios, solutions and algos